Most Popular Delphi Content

 As you can see, IAutoComplete is a simple interface with has two methods: Init and Enable.

 The Enable method simply activates or deactivates auto completion based on the value of the fEnable flag.
-Auto completion is enabled by default.type
+Auto completion is enabled by default.

 IAutoComplete2 = interface(IAutoComplete)